 Andy Lewis’s main interest is birds, but increasingly butterflies and trees as well.
 He was Chairman of the North Cotswold Ornithological Society until they joined forces with GNS, and still organises the Gloucestershire Winter Bird Survey inherited from NCOS.
 He volunteers with the Gloucestershire Wildlife Trust and for whatever surveys the British Trust for Ornithology dream up.
 He has given basic bird id courses for the Cotswold AONB’s Rural Skills programme, and also runs the Bourton University of the Third Age Nature group.

 Ben Locke is based in the Forest of Dean and has a broad interest in all wildlife both in Britain and abroad, and is particularly passionate about Nightjars and related birds.
 Also on the committee of the Gloucestershire Raptor Monitoring Group.
-Wildlife photographer, web developer and amateur artist.
+Wildlife photographer, web/software developer and amateur artist.

 Des Marshall has been a member of the GNS Committee for about 5 years and for most of that time has been responsible for organising field meetings.
 This is a slightly more challenging task than the persuasive words ‘It’s just getting a few people together for a walk’, with which the task was sold to him!
 GNS try to arrange meet-ups in all parts of the county, and cover as many species groups as possible.
 In the end one is dependent on the enormous good will and expertise within the Society.
 Our aim is to keep meetings free of charge and open to everybody.